shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Bug fix - DHL Paket: Fix duplicate payment details in thank you page and email
+* Bug fix - DHL Paket : Max items limit of 6 should only be for international shipments
+* Warning fix - DHL Paket: Order details does not exist for DHL Paket
+* Warning fix: If weight not numeric will throw a warning

 = 1.0 =
 * First public release

 == Upgrade Notice ==

+= 1.0.1 =
+* Bug fixes, please upgrade

 = 1.0 =
 * First public release